SunnyViewTech/docs/my-website/docs/Dollars-DEEP/Dollars-DEEP-Lite/gestures.md

 # Gesture Recognition

-Dollars DEEP Lite currently supports the recognition of the following gestures,
+Dollars DEEP Lite currently supports recognition of the following gestures,

 ## Right Hand Swipe Left

 ## Left Hand Swipe Right

 ## Raise Right Hand
-Raise the right hand above the shoulder and maintain for 1 second.
+Raise the right hand above the shoulder and hold  for 1 second.

 ## Raise Left Hand
-Raise the left hand above the shoulder and maintain for 1 second.
+Raise the left hand above the shoulder and hold  for 1 second.

 ## Jump in Place